 Eibhlín Mulroe, CEO

-Eibhlín Mulroe has been working with Cancer Trials Ireland in 2015.
+Eibhlín Mulroe has been working with Cancer Trials Ireland since 2015.
 In that time she has overseen an organisation whose staff has doubled in size, established a new biometrics division, and moved to a multi-annual funding model for the first time, in 2022.
 She is a driving force for bringing new trials to Ireland, particularly in the area of pancreatic cancer.
 Eibhlín previously worked in political and patient advocacy roles.

 Olivia McLoughlin, Acting Head of Clinical Operations